Sociedade Esportiva Itapirense: History

 The first classification for the A2 series came after a regular campaign in 2013.

 On January 25, 2014, Sociedade Esportiva Itapirense made its debut in the Campeonato Paulista A2, against São Caetano, winning 2-1.

 However, after a poor campaign, marked by controversy with coach Paulinho Ceará and striker Finazzi, the club ended the championship in the relegation zone, returning to the A3 in 2015.

 The stay in the A3 did not last long, considering that Vermelhinha was relegated to Segunda Divisão.
 The team graduated in 2016, returning only in 2018, to dispute the Segunda Divisão.
 In the Segunda Divisão, it was in 11th place in 2018 and 2019, in 2020 in 13th; and in 2021, not passing the First phase, ranking 24th.

 In 2022, the Vermelhinha had a good campaign in the Segunda Divisão.
 Surprised in the first phase and came first in Group 4, leaving behind traditional clubs like União São João and Paulista.
 In the second phase, it also passed first in the group with 13 points gained; in the group with Itararé, Catanduva and SKA Brasil.
-Already in the quarterfinals, eliminated Penapolense with the aggregate score of 3 to 2 and in the semifinal he guaranteed access to the Campeonato Paulista Série A3 of 2023 against Grêmio Sãocarlense, drawing 1 to 1 in São Carlos and 0 to 0 in its domains, advancing due to the best campaign.
+Already in the quarterfinals, eliminated Penapolense with the aggregate score of 3 to 2 and in the semifinal he guaranteed access to the Campeonato Paulista Série A3 of 2023 against Grêmio São-Carlense, drawing 1 to 1 in São Carlos and 0 to 0 in its domains, advancing due to the best campaign.
 With guaranteed access, came the vacancy for the final, being defeated by the undefeated Grêmio Prudente, 2 to 0 in Itapira and 1 to 0 in Prudentão.